BorisGigovic/The-Microsoft-Dataverse-A-Comprehensive-Guide/README.md

 **Import Data:** Use Dataflows or the Data Import Wizard to import existing data into your Dataverse tables from various sources.

-**Implement Security:** Configure data access permissions using security roles and access teams to ensure data is only accessible by authorized users.
+**Implement Security:** Configure data access permissions using security roles and access teams to ensure data is only accessible.

 **Integrate with Applications:** Connect your Dataverse environment with Power Apps, Power Automate, Power BI, and other applications to build your solution.